 We all know that vocabulary acquisition is one of the top predictors for success with reading comprehension.
 Setting students up with a vocabulary interactive notebook or a vocabulary journal can be an easy way to help them keep track of the words they’ve learned all year.
 All it takes is 10 minutes a day!
 In this post, I share various vocabulary notebook ideas for upper elementary that are a low investment, but have a high success rate.
 No matter what time of year it is, every day is a good day for word learning 🙂!

-Over the past few years, I’ve taken a lot of time to research ways to help my students keep better records of new words they learn throughout the year.
-Furthermore, I am always looking for ways to make our classroom Word Wall more personalized.
+Over the past few years in my 4th grade classroom, I’ve taken a lot of time to research ways to help my students keep better records of new words they learn throughout the year.
+I’m always looking for ways to make our classroom Word Wall more personalized.
 It is not realistic to ask kids to look up every single word they don’t know within a chapter book.
 This is too time consuming and disrupts the flow of the story.

-In the past, I had introduced new vocabulary words and had students practice their learning using word webs and different verbal and written activities.
-However, when I had students use worksheets as a means of recording, the loose paper would get lost or sent home at the end of the week.
+In the past, I had introduced new vocabulary words and had students record their notes on a single worksheet.
+However, the loose paper would consistently get lost or sent home at the end of the week.
 When they needed to recall the definition of a past word of the week, they didn’t have a way to go back to their notes.

 What is an Interactive Vocabulary Notebook?

 An interactive notebook used for vocabulary is a student-centered, personalized notebook for recording, defining and connecting with words.

 Interactive notebooks usually include pages that flip open and out, almost like a “pop-up” book.
 This engagement with the notebook page adds a great tactile element for students.